 Yes, 50% plus one vote of the votes cast is necessary for passage.

-If the 1% sales tax increase does not pass, the Clive property tax levy rate will need to increase by $0.65 per $1000 to cover the cost of a new public safety facility which is the City Council’s top priority.
+If the 1% sales tax increase does not pass, the Clive property tax levy rate may need to increase to pay for the new public safety facility.
+If the Council chooses to pay for the facility only using property taxes, the levy rate would need to increase by $0.65 per $1000 to cover the cost of a new facility.

 The Local Option Sales Tax is paid based on point of delivery retail sales.
 That means anyone purchasing eligible products or services in the Polk County portion of Clive--including visitors from outside the area--would pay the tax.
 Eligible products and services purchased in the Dallas County portion of Clive already include the LOSST tax.
 Voters in Des Moines, West Des Moines, Altoona, Windsor Heights, Pleasant Hill, and Alleman approved LOSST in March 2019.
 The additional 1 cent sales tax will start being collected in those Polk County cities this July.